 Isambard Kingdom Brunel was born on 9th April 1806 and died 15th September 1859.
 His father taught him how to draw from a very young age, as well as some basic engineering concepts.
 His constructions were often revolutionary in the engineering world, with Brunel creating the first propeller-driven steamship to cross the Atlantic.
 Brunel also built many bridges and tunnels, as well as dockyards and the Great Western Railway.

 In 2006, 200 years since his birth, two coins were issued.
 This one shows Brunel in the foreground, and the Royal Albert Bridge in the background – one of his achievements - which is surrounded by chains with the denomination and year.
 The edge inscription states "1806-1859 ISAMBARD KINGDOM BRUNEL ENGINEER".
 This reverse design is by Rod Kelly, coupled with the obverse by Ian Rank-Broadley.

-Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2006 Isambard Kingdom Brunel Engineer £2 coin can be yours for face value.
+Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin hunt app.
+Any coins you find and lock, including the 2006 Isambard Kingdom Brunel Engineer £2 coin can be yours.